Calver: Historic mills

 The village is the site of an historic cotton mill opened in 1778 by John Gardom of Bakewell and John Pares of Leicester in place of a corn mill at leased from Thomas Eyre of Hassop.

 By 1785 the mill had been developed and stood at three-storeys.
 In 1799, however, the River Derwent washed away Calver Bridge and took part of the mill with it; shortly after this event, the mill was burned to the ground.
 A new mill was subsequently constructed, and began production in 1804.
 By 1830 it employed 200 workers and in 1833 new, larger, water wheels were constructed.

 Spinning finished in 1923, but during the Second World War the mill was used as a storage depot and as a plant for crushing and washing fluorspar used in steelmaking.
 In 1947 the mill was bought by W & G Sissons to produce stainless steel holloware.

 The water wheels have disappeared, though their housings still exist and the building has been restored for use as apartments.

 The village was also the home to a corn mill, also called Calver Mill.
 It was constructed in the mid eighteen hundreds on the site of a smelting mill.
 The pitchback wheel was about 5m in diameter and 1.7m in width.
 The millpond may have had various sources, including water in Calver sough extracted from the mine.

 Media

-The Mill was used as a set during production of the television series Colditz Castle.
+The Mill was used as a set during production of the television series Colditz.
 It has since been converted into apartments.